 The satellite hub links to four remote solar-powered WiFi hotspots using a wireless bridge in the 5GHz band.
 Hotspot coverage area can expand with additional meshed hotspots and automatically connect together.

 Today, ViaSat’s Exede Internet service delivers about 12 Mbps to individual users with a 25 GB monthly allowance for around $99/month using the company’s first generation, 140 gigabit-per-second satellite.
-Cost is headed down while speed and capacity are headed up using ViaSat 2, in May or June, 2017.
+Cost is headed down while speed and capacity are headed.

-ViaSat-2, scheduled for availability in late 2017, will have similar capability and cost of the Hughes Jupiter 2, making satellite-fed hotspots practical
+ViaSat-2, scheduled for availability in late 2017, will have similar capability and cost of the Hughes Jupiter 2, available now.
+These two consumer broadband satellite providers make satellite-fed hotspots practical for the first time.

 Jupiter-2 and ViaSat-2 represent a huge increase in satellite capacity.